 Angela: Justin, I have to share, this is what I mean by a handwritten card, like this card storage in the Kisskeys’, and I will let you know that even my seven-year-old knows how to write a card and say, Thank you grandma for my birthday present.
 And this is a lost art, but let’s bring it back everybody.

 Justin: I agree.
 It is a lost art and a very effective art.
 And honestly, if you have a piece of paper and a crayon or… sharpie, everyone, you can do wonders with it and don’t overthink it.
 Just work from the heart.

 Angela: Yeah, absolutely.
 What is a crunchy culture?
 Can someone help me with that?

 Regina says, How do you turn a crunchy culture into a more professional environment?
 Is a crunchy culture where we’re crunching numbers, crunching time, where we’re all about get done, get done, get done.
 Is that a crunchy culture?
 I would love to know more.

-Justin Bieganek: Alright, so really quick, up next in a month we’ll be Angi Forren Farm from UMACHA.
-So she’s president and CEO.
-So Angi, I hope you are taking really good notes and you’re ready, but we’ll talk to you shortly about this.
+Up next month will be Angi Farren, President and CEO of UMACHA.
 Angela, thank you for being here and being open and sharing all the things that you’re learning on your journey.
 We are super proud of you.
 I’m just delighted to have you as a great friend.
 And that’s it, everybody.
 So we’re going to say farewell, goodbye, and good luck everybody.
-Make it a great rest of the week and I hope to see you in a month right here.
-Same time.
-All right.
 See ya later.